Best tasting, easiest to work with cake for fondant cake recipes. My most used recipe for the base of a cake decorated with fondant.

 What size of pan do I need?

-- The standard size in Germany is 26 cm/ 10 inches diameter.
-However, when decorating cakes with fondant, you will often need different sized cakes.
+The standard cake size is 26 cm (10 inches), but for decorating with fondant, you might need different sizes.

-- Preheat the oven at 180 degrees Celsius/350 degrees Fahrenheit.
-It is important that your oven is hot when the batter is ready.
+- Step #1: Preheat the oven to 180°C/350°F. It is important that your oven is hot when the batter is ready.

-- Butter your springform (26 cm/ 10 inches diameter) and sprinkle it with some plain flour.
-Shake the form well to coat it with the flour, then pat the form over the sink to remove the excess flour.
+- Step #2: Butter the springform (26 cm/ 10 inches diameter) and sprinkle it with some plain flour.
+Shake the form well to coat it with the flour, then pat it over the sink to remove the excess flour.

-- Break the eggs into a large bowl, add the sugar and beat with a handheld mixer until light and frothy.
+- Step #3: Break the eggs into a large bowl, add the sugar, and beat with a handheld mixer until light and frothy.

-- Add half of the yogurt/buttermilk/liquor, mix well, then add half of the oil.
+- Step #4: Add half of the yogurt/buttermilk/liquor, mix well, then add half of the oil.
 Mix again and repeat with the rest of the yogurt and oil.

-- Mix together the flour and baking soda.
+- Step #5: Mix the flour and baking soda.
 If you wish to make a chocolate cake, add the cocoa powder now, and don't forget to add the 2 extra tablespoons of liquid to the wet ingredients.

-- Sieve the flour mixture over the wet ingredients, stirring until just combined.
+- Step #6: Sieve the flour mixture over the wet ingredients, stirring until just combined.
 Pour the batter into the prepared springform and bake for about 35 to 40 minutes, depending on the size.

-- Remove from the oven and let stand for about 15 minutes.
+- Step #7: Remove from the oven and let stand for about 15 minutes.

-- Take out of the form, place on a wire rack, and leave to cool completely.
+- Step #8: Remove it from the form, place it on a wire rack, and let it to cool completely.

-Can I bake it in advance?
-Can I freeze it?
+Can I bake the cake base in advance or freeze it?

-- So, bake one or two days in advance, let cool completely and wrap it well in aluminum foil or cling film to prevent it from drying out.
+So, bake one or two days in advance, let it cool completely, and wrap it well in aluminum foil or cling film to prevent drying.
 Keep at room temperature.

 What to do with leftovers?

-- Leftovers can be frozen, use them for cake pops or desserts similar to this Apricot Dessert or other trifles.
+Leftovers can be frozen and used for cake pops or desserts similar to this Apricot dessert or other trifles.

 Fillings